waynodiablo/Oystercard/bookmark_manager/06_using_data_mapper.md

 ## Learning Objectives covered

-* Define DataMapper as a gem for interacting with a database in Ruby ('models')
+* Define DataMapper as an ORM for interacting with a database in Ruby
 * Configure DataMapper to use a Postgres database
 * Include DataMapper in a ruby class so that it can be persisted into a database
 * Construct a data schema within a Ruby **model**